-We are committed to examining and learning from peace-building interventions by other organisations, making broader contribution to the fields of peace building and conflict transformation in general.
+We are committed to examining and learning from peacebuilding interventions by other organisations, making broader contributions to the fields of peace building and conflict transformation.

-Generations For Peace change-makers address issues of cultural and structural violence in their own community, where contexts include inter-tribal, inter-ethnic, inter-religious violence, gender inequality, exclusion of minorities (IDPs, refugees and people with a disability), post-conflict trauma response, and reconciliation and reintegration.
+Generations For Peace change-makers address issues of cultural and structural violence in their own communities, where contexts include inter-tribal, inter-ethnic, and inter-religious violence; gender inequality; exclusion of minorities (IDPs, refugees and people with a disability); post-conflict trauma response; and reconciliation and reintegration.

-Our programmes are driven by our curriculum and programming framework, which were designed specifically for peace-building volunteer practitioners working in conflict zones.
-The curriculum and programming framework integrate the knowledge Generations For Peace has accumulated over the last few years.
-It includes, among other, conflict analysis and conflict transformation theory; theory-of-change methodology; programme design; participatory monitoring and evaluation processes; and volunteer mobilisation.
-Conflict sensitivity, and full participation and empowerment of girls and women are also integrated in our curriculum and programming (in implementation of UN SCR 1325).
+Our programmes are driven by our curriculum and programming framework, which were designed specifically for peacebuilding volunteer practitioners working in conflict zones.
+The curriculum and programming framework integrate the knowledge Generations For Peace has accumulated since its founding in 2007.
+It includes conflict analysis and conflict transformation theory, theory-of-change methodology, programme design, participatory monitoring and evaluation processes, volunteer mobilisation, and more.
+Conflict sensitivity and full participation and empowerment of girls and women are also integrated in our curriculum and programming (in implementation of UN SCR 1325).
 All of these are distilled down to the essentials, making them practical for our volunteers and their community.

-Generations For Peace is extremely committed to field research, programme monitoring and evaluation, driving our own learning and greater innovation, quality, impact and sustainability.
-To facilitate, advance and promote collaboration and exchanges between the practitioners and academics engaged in conflict transformation, Generations For Peace established its research arm, Generations For Peace Institute, in 2010.
-The Institute conducts, invests in, and disseminates applied interdisciplinary research and best practices in partnership with leading universities, research centres and individual academics and researchers.
+Generations For Peace is deeply committed to field research and programme monitoring and evaluation, driving our own learning and greater innovation, quality, impact, and sustainability.
+To facilitate, advance, and promote collaboration and exchanges between the practitioners and academics engaged in conflict transformation, Generations For Peace established its research arm, Generations For Peace Institute, in 2010.
+The Institute conducts, invests in, and disseminates applied interdisciplinary research and best practices in partnership with leading universities, research centres, and individual academics and researchers.

 • Reductions in different forms of violence;